Master The ‘So What Test’ – Ask the So What Question

 Another approach is to ask yourself “So what?” after you have completed your first draft of the presentation.
 This can help you to see the big picture and identify any areas where you might need to add more context or explanation to make your content more engaging and relevant for your audience.

 In conclusion, the So What Test is a simple but powerful tool for preparing presentations.
 By asking yourself “So what?” after every point you make, you can identify the key takeaways from your content, engage your audience, and tailor your presentation to the needs and interests of your audience.
-Whether you are preparing a presentation for work, school, or any other context, the “So What?” test can be an invaluable tool for ensuring that your content is relevant and impactful.
+Whether you are preparing a presentation for work, school, or any other context, the “So What?” test can be an invaluable tool for ensuring that your content is relevant and useful.

 The So What Test should be an essential part of preparing all presentations.